Angelboy-commercial/Fintech/Polkadot.md

 (blockchains that connect to relay chian) who all compete for the slots in auctions.
 During these auctions

-blockchains will have to ask Dot (polkadot native token) holders to stake
+blockchains will have to ask Dot (polkadot native token) holders to lend their tokens to the team in order

+to bid for a spot in auctions.
+What happens is if the blockchain you lend to wins an auction spot?
+The DOT you

+lent is now locked to help secure the relay chain for 2 years(duration of the slot).
+If the protocol you lent to

+loses, they may keep the DOT temperarily in order to compete in another upcoming auction.
+Otherwise, is returned back

+to it's rightful owner.

+### Let's get to Business